-Butte Valley National Grassland occurs in a scenic basin within the southern Cascade Range, located in Siskiyou County, California.
-The National Grassland is 18,425 acres in size and is easily visited along U.S. Route 97, between the communities of Macdoel and Dorris.
+Butte Valley National Grassland is located in Siskiyou County, California, and is easily visited along U.S. Route 97, between the communities of Macdoel and Dorris.
 The landscape is shrub-steppe, dominated by sagebrush, rabbitbrush, bitterbrush, basin wildrye, intermediate wheatgrass, and many other arid grasses and flowers.
 Western juniper is the only tree, scattered over the Grassland.

 The area is east of Meiss Lake and the Butte Valley Wildlife Area, administered by the California Department of Fish and Wildlife.

 Visiting the Grassland